A Spanish conquistador, Juan de Onate y Salazar, established the colony of New Mexico for Spain and became New Mexico’s first governor.

 Still determined, Onate made his most ambitious expedition in 1605, following the Colorado River from near the Grand Canyon to the Gulf of California.
 When he returned to New Mexico in 1606, he found the colony in disarray.
 Later in 1606, due to continuing problems in the colony and mounting debt, Spain removed him from office and replaced him with Don Pedro de Peralta.

-Onate, sometimes called the “Last Conquistador,” died on June 3, 1626, in Spain.
+Onate, sometimes called the “Last Conquistador,” died in Spain on June 3, 1626.
 Gaspar Perez de Villagra, a captain of the expedition, chronicled Onate’s conquest of New Mexico’s indigenous peoples in his epic Historia de Nuevo Mexico from 1610.